wcgordon1/TustinRecruiting/src/content/jobs/tr-inside-sales-associate-salem-insi-a2ahco.md

 ---
 position: Inside Sales Associate
 description: >-
-  ## Position Overview

-  Join our dynamic team in Salem, OR as an Inside Sales Associate, where you will play a pivotal role in driving our sales efforts within the ever-evolving cybersecurity industry.
-You will be at the forefront of our innovative solutions, working closely with a dedicated team of technicians and leveraging cutting-edge technologies to secure and empower businesses.
+  Position Overview Join our dynamic team in Salem, OR as an Inside Sales Associate, where you will play a pivotal role in driving our sales efforts within the everevolving cybersecurity industry.
+You will be at the forefront of our innovative solutions, working closely with a dedicated team of technicians and leveraging cuttingedge technologies to secure and empower businesses.
 With a focus on growth and development, this position offers a unique opportunity to hone your leadership skills and contribute to the thriving tech landscape in Salem.

-  ## Key Responsibilities

-  - Lead and manage a team of 4-6 technicians to exceed sales targets and enhance customer relationships.
+Key Responsibilities  Lead and manage a team of 46 technicians to exceed sales targets and enhance customer relationships.

-  - Develop and execute strategic sales plans to expand our customer base within a 30-mile radius.
+  Develop and execute strategic sales plans to expand our customer base within a 30mile radius.
+Utilize Salesfor...

-  - Utilize Salesfor...
 location: 'Salem, OR'
 team: Software
 schedule: Standard Business Hours